 If you are experiencing any symptoms or have any questions concerning cancer, please contact your general practitioner.

-- Screening for breast cancer: Women ages 50 to 69 are invited every second year to a screening examination for breast cancer.
+- Screening for breast cancer: Women aged 50 to 69 are invited every second year to a screening examination for breast cancer.

-- Screening for cervical cancer: Women ages 23 to 65 years are invited every third or fifth year to a screening examination for cervical cancer.
+- Screening for cervical cancer: Women aged 23 to 65 years are invited every third or fifth year to a screening examination for cervical cancer.

 - Screening for colon cancer: All citizens ages 50–74 years are invited every second year to a screening examination for colon cancer.